Range, Endurance, and Optimal Speed Estimates for Multicopters: Related Work

 Next to the well-established first-principles models, a recent line of work on machine-learned multicopter models has emerged~\cite{2019:Sun, 2021:Torrente, 2019:Shi, 2018:Mohajerin}.
 Despite being accurate, they are not well suited for range, endurance, and speed estimation of general multicopters because they do not predict the power consumption and only apply to the exact vehicle they have been trained on.

 The earliest work on battery modeling dates back to the late 19th century, when Peukert studied how the capacity of lead-acid batteries depends on the discharge current~\cite{1897:Peukert}.
 Due to its simplicity, the \emph{Peukert Model} has since become the standard approach to model the \emph{effective capacity} under load.
 It has also been shown to hold for LiPo batteries at medium discharge rates~\cite{2020:Galushkin, 2020:Gong}.
-Generalizations to higher discharge (around \unit[1]{C}) rates exist as well~\cite{2015:Galushkin, 2020:Galushkin}.
-However, recent work has shown that Peukert's model does not apply to the extremely high discharge rates (\unit[2-120]{C}) typically encountered in multicopter applications as it underestimates the effective capacity~\cite{2020:Galushkin}.
+Generalizations to medium discharge (around 1\,C) rates exist as well~\cite{2015:Galushkin, 2020:Galushkin}.

-To overcome this limitation and to directly model the cell voltage of a battery, a graybox battery model based on a Thevenin \emph{equivalent circuit} can be used.
+To overcome this limitation and mainly to directly model the cell voltage of a battery, a graybox battery model based on a Thevenin \emph{equivalent circuit} can be used.
 Depending on the fidelity of the model, it includes one resistor combined with zero, one (one time constant, OTC) or two (two time constants, TTC) capacitive networks.
 A review of the common OTC and TTC models is presented in~\cite{2016:Zhang}.
 The OTC model is widely used because of its well-established accuracy~\cite{2020:Zhang}.
 A TTC model only shows improved precision in cases where the battery dynamics need to be accurately captured at very short timescales~\cite{2012:Rahmoun}.
-Much more elaborate battery models based on molecular dynamics simulation exist~\cite{2018:Muralidharan, 2019:Aoyagi}.
-Despite being accurate, those models are unsuited for the purpose of range and endurance estimation due to being highly specific to the type of battery and their lack of applicability to very high discharge rates.
+Much more elaborate battery models based on molecular dynamics simulations exist~\cite{2018:Muralidharan, 2019:Aoyagi} but are unsuited for the task at hand because of being highly specific to exactly one battery type.